Floofies/Skyrat-tg/modular_skyrat/modules/quirks/README.md

 # Skyrat-tg Quirk Additions Module

-This module is the receptacle for adding new quirks (and their dependencies) which don't directly override the pre-existing TG Quirks.
+This module is the receptacle for adding new Quirks (and their dependencies) which don't directly override the pre-existing TG Quirks.

-If you want to override a stock TG quirk or one of it's vars/procs/behaviors, see the (Skyrat-tg Quirk Override Module)[/]
+If you want to override a stock TG quirk or one of it's vars/procs/behaviors, see the (Skyrat-tg Quirk Overrides Module)[/modular_skyrat/master_files/code/modules/quirks/README.md]

 ## Guide to Adding Quirks on Skyrat-tg

 This module should contain any additional Quirks, and their unique dependencies such as new icons and components, which are completely seperate from TG quirks.

 Your added Quirk should NOT distribute it's added dependencies across the folders of other modules or exist anywhere in `master_files`.
 Please implement your changes inside this module as much as possible.
-If some stock TG behavior/implementation is to be overridden, please use the (Skyrat-tg Quirk Override Module)[/]
+If some stock TG behavior/implementation is to be overridden, please use the (Skyrat-tg Quirk Overrides Module)[/modular_skyrat/master_files/code/modules/quirks/README.md]

 ### Job Blacklisting

-If your added Quirk provides a significant mechanical disadvantage to the player, you should blacklist it from jobs which that player would not be able to perform at an ample proficiency.
+If your added Quirk provides a significant mechanical disadvantage to the player, you should blacklist it from Security/Command jobs which that player would not be able to perform at an ample proficiency.

 The defines for the Skyrat-tg Quirk-Job blacklist are located within the file `code/DEFINES/~skyrat_defines/jobs.dm`